saschalippert/archdeskpod/README.md

 # archdeskpod

 simple podman systemd booted container that runs arch with icewm window manager where you can vnc into.
-The containers works with rootless podman.
+The containers works with rootless podman. (dont let the name archdeskpod fool you - it is not using podman pods.
+I just liked that name that way)

 ![Login](https://github.com/saschalippert/archdeskpod/blob/master/login.png)
 ![VNC](https://github.com/saschalippert/archdeskpod/blob/master/vncviewer.png)